Twice a year, General Meetings are held so that members can exchange ideas, develop projects and discuss the network’s strategic direction.

 These seminars bring together people who take part in and help develop contemporary circus and street arts, and who are looking to contribute to this exchange platform and collectively explore new areas and topics.
 Following these seminars, concrete proposals are made and featured in a dedicated online publication.

+The CS Lab will try thinking differently, by understanding how innovation (both individual and collective) is fostered and nurtured in other organizations outside the arts world.
+We will also imagine possible links to be created between the business world and circus arts / street arts.
+We will be curious, daring, we might even step out of our comfort zone !
 By creating a dedicated space of experimentation, the CS Labs offers to members of Circostrada a time to think differently, to reflect and question their way of working.
 Experts, special guests and persons from outside world arts will help participants to nurture their reflexion by testing new tools and methods.

 As part of its new 2014-2017 strategy, Circostrada has created 3 pilot programmes led by Work Groups.
 They share a common goal to work on issues that are key to the development of circus and street arts.